icinganalysis/icinganalysis.github.io/content/a_gentle_introduction_to_aircraft_icing.md

 usually in micrometers (one millionth of a meter).
 The water drops are typically are small, typically around 20 micrometers (a human hair is roughly 100 micrometers in diameter).
-Not all of the water drops in a cloud are the same size, so a term MVD (median volumetric diameter) is used to describe  an "average" drop size.
+Water drops in a cloud are not all the same size, so a term MVD (median volumetric diameter) is used to describe  an "average" drop size.
 Temperature is also important.